taenyfan/ATLAS-Particle-Physics-Project/README.md

-# Kinematic Reconstruction and Signal Discrimination for HH → bbτ_h τ_l at ATLAS
+# Hunting the Double Higgs: Signal Discrimination at ATLAS

 ## Overview